as4395/port-scanner/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)

-This Python script allows you to scan TCP and UDP ports on one or more targets with support for banner grabbing, filtering, output to JSON/CSV, port shuffling, and reverse DNS resolution.
-It's a flexible and extensible tool for network reconnaissance and service discovery.
+This Python script allows you to scan TCP and UDP ports on one or more targets with support for banner grabbing, filtering, output to JSON/CSV, port shuffling, default credential detection, and reverse DNS resolution.

 ---